 If the tenant is permitted to keep pets capable of carrying parasites which can affect humans a pet bond can be charged.
 However, lessors can not charge a pet bond for an assistance dog.

 You must submit the most current form when completing a bond transaction for residential tenancies and residential park tenancies.
 Submissions using old, or unapproved, forms will not be accepted and will be returned.

 Residential tenancy bond amount

 The bond must not be more than four times the weekly rent; unless the weekly rent is more than $1200 per week.

 The security bond must not be more than four times the weekly rent.

-Some tenants will arrange for the security bond to be paid to the owner (or their agent) on their behalf by the Housing Authority (formerly the Department of Housing or Homeswest).
-In effect, this money is a personal loan from the Housing Authority to the tenant to help them rent in the private sector.
-A security bond provided by the Housing Authority must be dealt with like any other person's bond.
+Some tenants will arrange for the security bond to be paid to the owner (or their agent) on their behalf by the Department of Communities (formerly the Department of Housing or Homeswest).
+In effect, this money is a personal loan from the Department of Communities to the tenant to help them rent in the private sector.
+A security bond provided by the Department of Communities must be dealt with like any other person's bond.